daemonraco/toobasic/docs/services.md

 Let's explain how this works:

-* As you've probably guessed already, we are indicating that post paramateres `username` and `password` are required.
+* As you've probably guessed already, we are indicating that post parameters `username` and `password` are required.
 * We're making sure this service is been called as a `POST` request.
 	* Otherwise, we trigger an error.
 * If it's `POST` we validate the user and generate a token for it.